 We hosted a family fun event, on Saturday 14 September at Apex Park, Bradbury to help residents talk to Council staff about the project.

 Thanks to everyone who provided feedback in our Billabong Parklands project survey.
-These ideas will be used to develop the final design which we will share with you early 2020.

 The project is being funded by the Western Sydney City Deals, Western Parkland City Liveability Program that includes $3.75 million contribution from Council.